Psychology 2070 - Human Growth and Development » Summer 2022 » Final Exam

 Which of the following is true about the relationships among SES, education, and health?

-A. The health of individuals with limited education steadily improves throughout the lifespan.
+A. The health of lower-income individuals steadily improves throughout the lifespan.

 B. Economically advantaged individuals sustain better health over most of their adult lives.